ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ipaliasing/guide.en-asia.md

 #### Step 2: Edit the config file

-To obtain the name of your network interface so you can edit the proper network file, you can run one of the following command:
+To obtain the name of your network interface in order to edit the appropriate network file, you can run one of the following commands:

 ```sh
 ip a